 Williamson understands the mould-breaking environment of this repertory, and offers committed insight.
 Ateş Orga, Classical Source

-Nathan Williamson leads a varied and individual career as pianist, composer and artistic director.
+Nathan Williamson is a pianist, composer and artistic director.
 Alongside regular solo, chamber and concerto performances, Nathan is in demand for new work from a wide variety of artists both at home and abroad.
 He also stages and facilitates projects at local and national level, ranging from collaborations on new repertoire, performances for the theatre and concert hall, and outreach work for musicians of all ages and abilities.

 Nathan has performed at Wigmore Hall, Carnegie Hall, Amsterdam Concertgebouw, De Doelen, Barbican Centre, Purcell Room, and the Aldeburgh, Lucerne, Bolzano and Spoleto festivals.
 Recent concerto appearances include works by Mozart, Schumann and Brahms with orchestras in London, Suffolk, and Salamanca.
 Nathan has collaborated with Claire Bloom, Guy Johnston, Arisa Fujita, The Gryphon Trio, Njabulo Madlala, Boris Kucharsky, Alexander Baillie, Ensemble Endymion, the Allegri and Sacconi Quartets, as well as working alongside numerous living composers in performances of their work.
 Nathan has been a member of the renowned new music ensemble Piano Circus since 2016.